In3x0rabl3/ATD/README.md

 # Attack, Train, Defend

 ### Modular approach using the openai API to Training myself and others on AI / LLM vulnerabilities.
-Be caution where you spin this application, I'm not at fault if you start hosting this on your Server lol...
-This is my first real attempt using Go to create a working application so please don't be brutal.
+Be caution where you delpoy this application, it's **Vulnerable**  lol... *Go is my best friend*

 ![basic](https://github.com/user-attachments/assets/36a36ce7-99df-41d4-a1c1-b8b9e571a841)